Contactless Bank cards

 The transactions will be processed, accumulated and charged to your contactless bank cards with the merchant descriptor name “BUS/MRT”.

-The accumulated amount will be posted to your respective banks after 3 days.
+The accumulated amount will be posted to your respective banks after three days.
 Postings will be reflected in your credit, debit or prepaid card account based on the processing time of your Issuing Bank.

 To view the breakdown of the aggregated fares, please login to your SimplyGo account on the SimplyGo app.